Nicolis1/chess-fight-ai/README.md

 - view code in bot selection modal should have special hover behavior
 - the way I have use effects set up to fetch data causes several rerenders, with several extra api calls
 - security issues form packages
+- edit pencil no longer appears when hovering title on editor page
+- state does not refresh upon a new challenge result finishing (add loading state to challenge request)

 - todo
   - better style bot selection modal